Fatality Facts 2020Large trucks

 Number % Number %

-Forty-seven percent of fatally injured large truck drivers in 2020 were using seat belts, which was similar to fatally injured passenger vehicle drivers (44 percent).
-However, belt use was unknown for 17 percent of fatally injured large truck drivers, compared with 10 percent of fatally injured passenger vehicle drivers.
+Forty-four percent of fatally injured large truck drivers in 2022 were using seat belts, which was similar to fatally injured passenger vehicle drivers (45%).
+However, belt use was unknown for 19% of fatally injured large truck drivers, compared with 10% of fatally injured passenger vehicle drivers.

 Belt use Large truck drivers Passenger vehicle drivers